-- An inflation adjustment performed by the Division by statute means that more taxpayers will be eligible for the tax break for income from Social Security benefits. - An increase in the statewide property-tax relief credit (Form RI-1040H). - A filing deadline of April 15, 2019.
+- As a result of an inflation adjustment, more taxpayers will be eligible for the tax break for income from 401(k) plans, pensions, annuities, and some other sources. - As a result of an inflation adjustment, more taxpayers will be eligible for the tax break for income from Social Security benefits.

+- An increase in the statewide property-tax relief credit (Form RI-1040H). - A filing deadline of April 15, 2020.

-The Division expects to receive and process more than 650,000 resident and nonresident personal income tax returns this year.
+Overall, the Division expects to receive and process more than 650,000 resident and nonresident personal income tax returns this year.